College student always depressed

-I am a sophomore in Columbia College, and I think I may be suffering from chronic depression.
+I am a sophomore in college, and I think I may be suffering from chronic depression.
 I perceive that I do not have any friends, or as many as I feel I need, or want, or should have.
 I spend much of my time alone in my room, or walking around campus alone, or eating alone.
 It is fairly typical for me to find myself holed up in my room on a Friday or Saturday evening, even though I hope and wish for something to do, for someone to call.

 I find it extremely difficult to talk to people or to make new friends, and as a result, I imagine that people do not like me.
 This leads to feelings of self-loathing, low self-esteem, and a need for acceptance.
 I no longer have much interest in doing anything, I have no real enthusiasm for life, I can't sleep at night, and I often have violent nightmares.
 I want to change, and people offer me advice like, "Go out and meet people!", "Have courage!", or "Join a club!"
 I would like to do all of these things, but I feel that my problems are intrinsic, and I don't believe that I can change my personality.
 Do you have any relief for me?